MAPPA MUNDI

 The World Map by Richard of Haldingham in Hereford Cathedral

-circa A.D. l285.
+.
 Royal Geographical Society Reproductions of

 Early Manuscript Maps, 3.
 London: Royal Geographical Society,